 Building a strong team can be difficult.
 The criteria that bring a team together can actually pull it apart.
 Initiative, expertise, decisiveness, years of experience, a strong point of view and a laser-like focus on results… The employees and leaders on whom you most depend exhibit these qualities.
 Yet when these talented individuals join forces on a leadership team or a high-profile project team, their personal strengths don’t always mesh effectively to deliver on mission-critical goals.
 Too often, bad teams happen to high performers.
-This is why improving team dynamics is important.
+This is why improving team dynamics in the workplace is important.

 Building a strong team depends on a shared mission, vision and values to align their personal interests, harness their collective expertise and focus their individual efforts.
 They establish clear roles and responsibilities – plus a framework for making decisions and resolving conflicts.
 Most important, they commit to an environment of trust.